IhsanMujdeci/node-ts/README.md

 ## Features

-- Dockerfile to build image
 - .env file support built in.
 Uses .env for dev and .test.env for test
 - Aliases your project under @myApp, you can change it and add more it the `tsconfig.json` `compilerOptions.paths`.
 You can make an alias for any path and folder as you wish.
 Handy for avoiding `../../../` syntax.
 - Husky runs prettier on commit, type checking on push.
-- Prettier sorts imports on top of the file by import name, config can be found in `.prettierrc.json` `importOrder`.
-See, https://github.com/trivago/prettier-plugin-sort-imports.
+- Prettier sorts imports on top of the file by import name, config can be found in `.prettier.config.js` `importOrder`.See, https://github.com/trivago/prettier-plugin-sort-imports.
 - The included config places npm level imports at the top followed by imports starting with an "@" and then all other imports.
+- The included config places npm level imports at the top followed by imports starting with an "@" and then all other imports.
+- Uses a tsconfig.json but runs swc via the use of "tswc".
 - Strong use of swc-node for local development and testing for speedy compilation.
 See, https://github.com/swc-project/swc-node.
 - Testing built in with jest and swc-node/jest
+- Dockerfile to build image

 ## Dependencies

-Node
+- Node 18
+- Docker (if you want to build a docker image)

 ## How to use for development